meta-llama/llama3/README.md

 The fine-tuned models were trained for dialogue applications.
 To get the expected features and performance for them, specific formatting defined in [`ChatFormat`](https://github.com/meta-llama/llama3/blob/main/llama/tokenizer.py#L202) needs to be followed: The prompt begins with a `<|begin_of_text|>` special token, after which one or more messages follow.
 Each message starts with the `<|start_header_id|>` tag, the role `system`, `user` or `assistant`, and the `<|end_header_id|>` tag.
 After a double newline `\n\n`, the message's contents follow.
 The end of each message is marked by the `<|eot_id|>` token.

 You can also deploy additional classifiers to filter out inputs and outputs that are deemed unsafe.
-See the llama-recipes repo for [an example](https://github.com/meta-llama/llama-recipes/blob/main/recipes/inference/local_inference/inference.py) of how to add a safety checker to the inputs and outputs of your inference code.
+See the llama-cookbook repo for [an example](https://github.com/meta-llama/llama-recipes/blob/main/recipes/inference/local_inference/inference.py) of how to add a safety checker to the inputs and outputs of your inference code.

 Examples using llama-3-8b-chat: